 Kansas has adopted state-wide guidelines that look primarily at two key factors: 1) the gross monthly incomes of each parent and 2) the work-related daycare and health insurance costs for the children.
 Additionally, courts may consider other factors when making child support determinations, such as:

 Looking at a wide variety of factors helps a court make the best possible decision for a child.
 If a child has significant special needs and requires ongoing medical care, for example, a child support order may be higher than it would be for a child without those needs.
-Child support usually is paid until the child is 18 and has graduated from high school.
-In some circumstances, such as when a child has special needs, child support obligations may extend past age 18.
+Child support is usually paid until the child is 18 and has graduated from high school.
+In some circumstances, such as when a child has special needs, child support obligations may extend past the age of 18.

 In many situations, a family’s circumstances change over time.
 One parent may have a significant increase or decrease in income, or a child’s needs may be greater due to an accident, injury or health issue.
 If there is a “material change in circumstances,” a child support order may be modified.
 A material change may include: